 That said, many guys wear swimming shorts instead of trunks, which are of course fine for riding a scooter.

-Either way, good etiquette is to put shorts and a t-shirt/vest on when riding/walking around.
-It’s also much safer if you happen to topple off your bike.
+Either way, good etiquette is to put on shorts and t-shirt/vest when riding/walking around.

 Visiting Temples & Historical Sites